mattketk/mattketk.github.io/index.md

 ## Abstract

 Hello!
-I am an undergraduate Physics and Astronomy student at the University of Washington, Seattle.
-Class of 2024.
+I am a Physics PhD Student at UCLA.
 My research interests lie in computational physics and plasmas, especially in nuclear fusion and astrophysics.

 ## Useful Links